 When we meet Moses in this surah, he is already a full grown man with a family.
 They seem to be living on their own as migrant herders (as evidenced by Moses’ shepherding staff which is mentioned soon later).
 Moses sees a fire, and here’s a curious thing: he tells his family that he will bring back a burning brand for them or some kind of guidance.
 Surely fire wasn’t a thing that needed to be salvaged from the wild at this point in human society.
 Also, the idea of looking to a fire for guidance sounds fairly superstitious, though it doesn’t have to be so.
 Fire out in the wild is definitely a thing worth investigating, whether it is to suss out if the fire is man made and who made it, or if it is a wildfire to be extinguished or fled from.
 But that Moses goes looking to a fire also comes across like a prophetic “spider sense” and demonstrates that he is perhaps being called.

 When Moses reaches the fire (no bush is mentioned), God tells him to take off his sandals while in His presence.
-In Exodus, the sacredness of the ground is left unexplained, but we do imply that it’s God’s presence that makes the ground sacred.
+In Exodus, the sacredness of the ground is left unexplained, but we do infer that it’s God’s presence that makes the ground sacred.
 Here, God names the location as “the Holy Ṭuwa Valley,” which suggests that something about the location is inherently holy.
 As such I’m surprised that there aren’t more Muslim sources trying to locate the valley.
 There is a site called Dhi Ṭuwa around Mecca, one that existed in Muhammad’s time, but all that remains (perhaps not for much longer) is a well and there are no hadith connecting the two Ṭuwas.
 Anyhow, that the location is holy also sets up this moment as that divine intersection of fate, an appointment made by God.

 (By the way, the questions I’m mulling through in those above two paragraphs has caught Islamic curiosity as well, and there exists an Islamic midrash of the story.
 I wasn’t able to find any English translations of the written materials, but you can read a short summary of it here.)